Development of consensus statements

 - Dorset’s Safe and Independent Living(SAIL) programme ensures vulnerable people receive assistance from the right agencies while ‘Days of Warmth’ aims to tackle the problem of cold homes and winter deaths in vulnerable local people.

-- Humberside firefighters have partnered with their CCG and Yorkshire Ambulance Service to provide first response to reports of falls in the home.
+- Humberside firefighters have partnered with their ICS (which replaced CCGs in July 2022) and Yorkshire Ambulance Service to provide first response to reports of falls in the home.

 Working with the ambulance services